Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Isogenies and archimedean relations

 \subsubsection{Towards relations}

 There are two potential ways to go from \eqref{eq:gm2crosscm1} to relations among the $h^{(k)}_{i,j}$.
 They both use the same technique inspired from \cite{daworr4} Proposition $4.4$.
-The first of these will end up only using the G-functions $y^{(t)}_{i,1,k}$ corresponding to the first column of the matrices $ $ coming from the two singular coordinates.
+The first of these will only use the G-functions $y^{(t)}_{i,1,k}$ corresponding to the first column of the matrices $ $ coming from the two singular coordinates.

 Here we have chosen to work in the greatest possible generality for two reasons.
 First of all, these computations appear throughout all cases we will deal with in one way or another.
 Secondly, the computations themselves reveal the limitations of current methods at least to the knowledge of the author.\\